Board of Directors

 Clarke Bright – Vice President

 As a child growing up in Kane`ohe, Ligaya Stice looked forward each spring to Mr. Bright’s exciting musical productions and knew that she wanted to be a part the magic when it was her time to attend Castle High School.
 Though her professional career has landed her far from musical theatre, she still holds dear the lessons impressed upon her by her mentor.
-She is currently a practicing pediatric anesthesiologist at Kapi`olani Medical Center and an Assistant Clinical Professor at the John A Burns School of Medicine.
+She is currently a practicing anesthesiologist and an Assistant Clinical Professor at the John A Burns School of Medicine.
 After graduating from the University of Hawai`i, she attended medical school at Boston University, completed an anesthesiology residency at Cornell University and went on to sub-specialty training in pediatric anesthesia at The Children’s Hospital in Denver, Colorado.
-Ligaya believes that arts education is an essential part of the total development of all children and as such, also serves on the boards of the Honolulu Theatre for Youth and the Hawaii Theatre Center.
+Ligaya believes that arts education is an essential part of the total development of all children and as such, has also served on the boards of the Honolulu Theatre for Youth and the Hawaii Theatre Center.

 Allan J.N.
 Lau is an elementary school teacher at Ka`imiloa Elementary School in `Ewa Beach.
 A graduate of `Iolani School, the University of Hawai`i and Chaminade University, he has a B.A. in Speech and an M.Ed in Elementary Education, along with dual licensure with the Hawaii Teacher Standards Board in elementary education and special education.
 He also is the director the NextGen Company at 24-VII Danceforce Studio in Kāne`ohe.
 Allan began his affiliation with Mr. Bright as a dancer in a production of “Flower Drum Song,” and performed in numerous CPAC shows under Mr. Bʻs direction.
 He was the first production manager for the Castle Performing Arts Center from 1985-1991.
 He then rejoined Mr. B at Palikū Theatre in 2003, serving as production manager again from 2005-2014.